mapbox/geometry.hpp/CONTRIBUTING.md

 # Contributing

-General guidelines for contributing to mapnik-vector-tile
+General guidelines for contributing to geometry.hpp

 ## Releasing